The Pareto Principle of business states that 80% of your revenue will come from 20% of your customers.

 1. Define Your Goal

-Besides the overall business goal of more sales and higher profits, ask yourself what you want to achieve through customer segmentation.
+Besides the overall business goal of more sales, higher profits, and whatnot, ask yourself what you want to achieve through customer segmentation.

 - Are you looking to improve customer experiences?